fbernutz/XcodeGenExample/README.md

 # XcodeGen

 This is an example project to test **XcodeGen** and to present it to my colleagues.
-Have a look at their [GitHub][XcodeGen] Repo.
+Have a look at the XcodeGen [GitHub][XcodeGen] Repo.
 There you can find every information you need!

 ---